Skip to main content

 If no maintained RampID is found, this value will be "null".

-The email-only resolution process operates similarly to device identifier and CID resolution, with a key difference in the data output: instead of returning the original identifier mapped to its associated RampID, data running through email-only resolution will pass through a privacy filter which removes the PII and reswizzles the table.
-Because of this, any attributes you need to keep associated with the identifier need to be included in the input table.
+The email-only resolution process (without deconfliction) operates similarly to PII resolution.
+Any attributes you need to keep associated with the identifier need to be included in the input table.
 For more information, see the "Privacy Filter" section below.

 Column